Theme for Hot August

 The group folded and decorated and chatted and laughed.
 We heard about Alberto's job as a boat mechanic in Honduras.
 We heard about Elba's job as a nanny who traveled with a family to Europe...and saw gondola's in Venice.
 And Lourdes told us about going fishing in a boat called a chalupa!

-A Visit with My Mom's Group
+My Mom's Group

 My mom and Ernest had fun looking at some of the toy boats.